lleiding/gemm/README.md

 Interaction.
 ------------
 Individuals directly interact when sexually reproducing.
-However, they themselves are not affected by this interaction but the interaction aims solely at determining the genotype of their offspring.
+However, they are not affected themself by this interaction but the interaction aims solely at determining the genotype of their offspring.
-Additionally, competition for resource/energy/space between individuals represents an indirect interaction.
+Additionally, competition for resource/energy/space between individuals represents indirect interaction.

 Stochasticity.
 --------------
 Most of the submodels are carried out by all elegible individuals.
 Some submodels, however, happen with specific frequencies.
 These latter submodels are executed randomly in combination with individual probabilities.
-All decisions inside all of the submodels are stochastic (e.g., number of offspring) to maintain variability.
+All decisions inside all of the submodels are stochastic (e.g., number of offspring) to maintain variability and relax assumptions.

 Collectives.
 ------------

 Observation.
 ------------
-At the start and end of the simulation and at regular time intervals between (1000 time steps), the properties of all individuals
-(including the properties of their locations) are recorded and written to files.
+At the start and end of the simulation and at definable regular time intervals, the properties of all individuals (including the properties of their locations) are recorded and written to files.
-Furthermore, all island colonizers are recorded and output in a similar way.

 # 5. Initialisation

 The initialisation step creates individuals with randomly chosen parameters and traits and deposits them in one patch.

-At the end of initialisation each patch holds several different individuals, each representing one lineage.
+At the end of initialisation each of the thus populated patches holds several different individuals, each representing one lineage.

 # 6. Input